 Looking close to home, we find that our own bodies contain many foreign genes.
 It is estimated that around 8% of the human genome consists of fragments of endogenous retroviruses - about 100,000 of them.
 Not all of these fragments are "junk" (a term the popular press is rather keen on).
 A number of viral genes have been co-opted for our own purposes, in gene regulation, production of transfer RNA and ribosomal RNA.
 One viral gene is critical to the formation of the placenta.

-In my opinion, if we look further, it is almost certain that we will find other bacterial or viral genes in our fruits and vegetables.
+If we look further, in my opinion, it is almost certain that we will find other bacterial or viral genes in our fruits and vegetables.

 * The article is technical, but you can find it online